-- 1. Heat the oil in a large cataplana or a pot with a tight-fitting lid over medium-high heat until it shimmers.
-Dump in the chouriço (or dry-cured Spanish chorizo) and presunto (or Serrano ham, prosciutto) and cook, stirring occasionally, until touched with brown, 6 to 8 minutes.
+- Heat the oil in a large cataplana or a pot with a tight-fitting lid over medium-high heat until it shimmers.
+Dump in the chouriço and presunto and cook, stirring occasionally, until touched with brown, 6 to 8 minutes.

-- 3. Carry the cataplana triumphantly to the table, making sure everyone’s watching, then release the lid.
+- Carry the cataplana or Dutch oven triumphantly to the table, making sure everyone's watching, and then release the lid (being careful of any steam).
 Bask in the applause.
-Toss out the bay leaf andany clams that refuse to open.
+Toss out the bay leaf and any clams that refused to open.
 Season with a few grinds of pepper, shower with parsley, and ladle the stew into wide shallow bowls.
 Oh, and have a big bowl on hand for the shells.